Rohithkandula11/Sales-FInance-Reports-of-AtliQ-Excel/README.md

 - **Instilling Confidence in Financial Outlook:** Providing accurate financial outlooks instills confidence in our stakeholders regarding our financial stability and performance.

-# Read Me - Technical and Soft Skills
+# Technical and Soft Skills

 ## Technical Skills Acquired: